JAForbes/sum-type/readme.md

 //=> <p>Welcome <a href="/signup">Sign Up?</a><p>
 ```

-What are sum type's and why are they fantastic?
+What are sum types and why are they fantastic?
 -----------------------------------------------

 It's common for our business models to contain properties that may not exist in certain situations.
 This leads to null checks throughout our codebase.
 Sum types are a way to define all the possible valid states, and those states can have wildly different structures.